-These artichokes are brushed with blend of olive oil, lemon juice, crushed garlic, salt and pepper.
-So simple and so much healthier.
-I have never left most of the stem on before.
-I was happy to discover the stems contained more of the best part of the artichoke heart.
-Every time I make these grilled garlic artichokes for our dinner, my husband and I do a happy food dance!
+Grilled Garlic Artichokes are my favorite way to enjoy artichokes.
+These artichokes are brushed with a blend of olive oil, lemon juice, crushed garlic, salt and pepper.
+This is an easy-to-make recipe and is so much healthier than dipping them in butter or mayonnaise.
+When cutting them up, I left most of the stem on they contain more of the best part of the artichoke, the heart.

 Preheat barbeque grill for a medium-high heat or set smoker grill to 375 degrees F.